Why We Don\'t Publish Rankings

 Rankings imply a universal "best" - but the right battery depends entirely on your situation.
 Your solar system, your usage patterns, your installer\'s expertise, and your priorities all shape which system makes sense.
 A battery that\'s excellent for one household might be wrong for another, and vice versa.

-The disagreement happens because these rankings are fundamentally flawed.
-They try to evaluate batteries in isolation, as if picking a battery were like picking a TV - compare the specs, check the price, choose the best value.
+The disagreement is built into the method.
+These rankings evaluate batteries in isolation, as if choosing one were like choosing a TV: compare the specs, check the price, pick the best value.

-Batteries aren\'t standalone products.
-They\'re components in a system that includes your solar panels, your inverter, your electrical setup, your usage patterns, and critically, the people who install and service them.
+Batteries aren't standalone products.
+They're one component in a system: your solar panels, your inverter, your switchboard, your usage patterns, and the people who install and service the equipment.

 Rather than ranking products, it\'s more useful to understand what factors actually influence whether a battery system will work well for you.